wukerplank/slowwing/README.md

 Edit the `config/application.yml` file and enter your keys.

-Make sure your RabbitMQ server is running and start the Rails app:
+Now start the Rails app:

     rails s